-Organization and Basis of Presentation: The University of Michigan ("the University") is a state-supported institution with an enrollment of approximately 57,000 students on its three campuses.
-The financial statements include the individual schools, colleges and departments, the University of Michigan Hospitals and Health Centers, Michigan Health Corporation (a wholly-owned corporation created to pursue joint venture and managed care initiatives), Veritas Insurance Corporation (a wholly-owned captive insurance company) and M-CARE (a wholly-owned health maintenance organization that was sold effective December 31, 2006).
+Organization and Basis of Presentation: The University of Michigan (the "University") is a state-supported institution with an enrollment of approximately 57,000 students on its three campuses.
+The financial statements include the individual schools, colleges and departments, the University of Michigan Hospitals and Health Centers, Michigan Health Corporation (a wholly-owned corporation created to pursue joint venture and managed care initiatives) and Veritas Insurance Corporation (a wholly-owned captive insurance company).
 While the University is a political subdivision of the state of Michigan, it is not a component unit of the State in accordance with the provisions of Governmental Accounting Standards Board ("GASB") Statement No. 14, The Financial Reporting Entity.
-The University is classified as a state instrumentality under Internal Revenue Code Section 115, and is also classified as a charitable organization under Internal Revenue Code Section 501(c) (3), and is therefore exempt from federal income taxes.
+The University is classified as a state instrumentality under Internal Revenue Code Section 115, and is also classified as a charitable organization under Internal Revenue Code Section 501(c)(3), and is therefore exempt from federal income taxes.
 Certain activities of the University may be subject to taxation as unrelated business income under Internal Revenue Code Sections 511 to 514.

 The financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America, as prescribed by the GASB, and the American Institute of Certified Public Accountants' Audit and Accounting Guide, Audits of State and Local Governments.
-The statements of net assets, revenues, expenses and changes in net assets, and of cash flows are reported on a consolidated basis, and all intra-University transactions are eliminated as required by GASB Statement No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities.
+The statements of net assets, revenues, expenses and changes in net assets, and of cash flows are reported on a consolidated basis, and all intra-University transactions are eliminated as required by GASB.
 The University has the option of applying pronouncements issued by the Financial Accounting Standards Board ("FASB") after November 30, 1989, provided that such pronouncements do not conflict or contradict GASB pronouncements.
 The University has elected not to apply any FASB pronouncements issued after the applicable date.